isovector/certainty-by-construction/src/book/3-proofs.lagda.md

       )
 ```

-The lambda here is input as `\Gl`, while the phi is $\Gf$.
-A useful trick for
+The lambda here is input as [`Gl`](AgdaMode), while the phi is [`Gf`](AgdaMode).
-filling in the body of `cong`'s targeting function is to copy the expression you
+A useful trick for filling in the body of `cong`'s targeting function is to copy
-had before, and replace the bit you'd like to change with the function's input.
+the expression you had before, and replace the bit you'd like to change with the
+function's input.
 Thus:

 ```agda
     a^1≡a+b*0 : (a b : ℕ) → a ^ one ≡ a + (b * zero)